Cyberpunk 2077 One-Click Tool Promises Up To 30 FPS Uplift

 With a GeForce GTX 1070 Ti, the author recorded framerates that spanned from 42 FPS to 51 fps with the game's default settings.
 Under the Balanced mode, the framerates improved greatly and ranged between 54 and 71 fps.
 Lastly, the Max Boost mode considerably upped the framerates to around 51 to 80 fps.
 In the daytime scenes, framerates hit as high as 88 fps.

 Of course, your mileage will ultimately vary, depending on your system's specifications and the resolution that you play Cyberpunk 2077.
-The best solution to improve your gaming performance is to upgrade your graphics card.
+The best solution to improve your gaming performance is to upgrade your graphics card and jump up to a faster CPU.
 However, if your budget simply doesn't allow an upgrade right now, the EZ Optimizer for Cyberpunk 2077 seems like a godsend gift to low-end gaming systems.